syeda27/MonoRARP/speed_estimator_utils/README.md

-**this set of c++ code was written by Juan Carlos of the Allstate Corporation, with minor editing and integration by Derek Phillips of Stanford University**
+**this set of c++ code was written by Juan Carlos of the Allstate Corporation, with minor editing and integration by djp42 of Stanford University (with ongoing work)**

 # Instructions
 ## Dependencies